Supreme Court of Canada: Judgments issued, 2006 to 2026

+Language of the judgments

 Since 1970 and the introduction of the Official Languages Act, all judgments of the Court are fully bilingual, released in both official languages.
 Prior to 1970, the decisions were written in the language of the individual judges.
 If only one judge wrote a decision, it would be in the language chosen by that judge.
 If more than one judge wrote reasons in a case, there could be a mixture of English and French reasons.
 In July 2025, the Court announced that it will begin the process of translating the 6,000 judgments which were rendered prior to 1970, so that eventually the entire set of the Court's reasons will be bilingual.
 The translation will begin with a list of 25 judgments selected by an advisory panel as some of the most significant cases.